sammyschapps87/Data_Olympics/README.md

 ---
 ### 3. Load
 - Load into postgres with tables in the order they were created
-- We chose postgres SQL because of it's tables function.
+- We chose postgres SQL because of it's tables function and its capability to easily display our answers to the questions asked.
 -
--
+- Follow instructions.md to load tables.
 -
 ---
 ## Final Products